Since the terrain is mountainous,

 the cold Himalayan winds.

-The national tree,
+The national tree, the cypress, is

-trees have been measured at over 50 metres tall.
+measured at over 50 metres tall.
 The Bhutanese believe

 this tree came from the walking stick of Guru Rinpoche,